SkoolNotes/Taproot/2020ISOS101/KBxISOSMLPrivacy.md

 ### Regulation!

-- FTC (federal trade commision) coming down hard
+- FTC (federal trade commission) coming down hard
-	- hitting facebook, google, ect.
+	- hitting Facebook, google, ect.
-- CCPA, california conumer privacy act
+- CCPA, California consumer privacy act
 - GDPR, General Data Protection Regulation
 -

+### Rights

+- right to be forgotten
+	- opt out law by the consumer
+	- is this a right?
+- right to our data, as outlined in CCPA
+	- again, really a right?

+### Flipside

+- if privacy-preserving techniques ultimately fail,
+	- then what?

+- ML does a lot of good
+	- though the individual might not want to share medical data,
+	- that same data on the large scale could save countless lives

+- forced to give data by tragedy of the commons
+	- you want ml networks to portray your demographic acurat